 “The worst thing that people do is say, ‘Oh, I need to sit down’, and they typically do so in a slouched position for a while.
 But now the swelling has accumulated posteriorly in the very position they hurt themselves in.”

 Sudell said he’s OK with icing for 10-15 minutes, ideally right after you’re done laying down.

-From there, you can do a Tabata-style (20 seconds of work, 10 seconds rest) of the cobra stretch (video shown above) or Mckenzie stretches as long as the pain isn’t getting worse.
+From there, you can do a Tabata-style (20 seconds of work, 10 seconds rest) of the cobra stretch (video shown below) or Mckenzie stretches as long as the pain isn’t getting worse.